galopago/sinsonte/README.md

 ## How to change sound files

 The sample program shown here, plays 12 different sound files sequentially.
-If you want to chane one or all of them, the following rules must be taken into account:
+If you want to change one or all of them, the following rules must be taken into account:

 * Max sound storage capacity is 24 seconds total (~2 seconds per file * 12 files = ~24 seconds)
-* Sound files have to be in .WAV mono 16 bit @ 44100 hz before being processed by the script wich converts them inyo C array[]
+* Sound files have to be in .WAV mono 16 bit @ 44100 hz before being processed by the script which converts them into C array[]

 Look for **wav2c.py** script in /SINSONTE/software/utils/ folder to convert your own sounds.

-This scripts need two parameters: input sound file name (.wav) and output file name (.h).
+This script need two parameters: input sound file name (.wav) and output file name (.h).
 The files have to be named 1.h to 12.h.
 Here is an example:

 ~~~
 python3 wav2c.py example.wav 5.h
 ~~~

-Generated file (5.h) needs to be put in /SINSONTE/software/ folder and then recompile!
+The generated file (5.h) needs to be put in /SINSONTE/software/ folder and then recompile!

 ## License